Best Medicare Advantage Plans in North Carolina (2026)

 Medicare Advantage plans cover hospital stays, doctor visits and prescription drugs in one comprehensive package.
 These private insurance alternatives to Original Medicare must provide the same basic coverage while adding dental, vision and hearing benefits.

 • CMS Star Ratings: Plans receive ratings from 1 to 5 stars based on quality and performance measures.
-Higher ratings mean better customer satisfaction, with 4-star and 5-star plans delivering superior care and service.
+A 4-star or 5-star rating means the plan scored well on care quality and member satisfaction.

 • Drug coverage: Most plans include prescription drug benefits with a formulary listing covered medications.
-Check that your prescriptions are included and understand any prior authorization requirements or usage restrictions.
+Check that your prescriptions are on the list and review any prior authorization requirements or usage restrictions.

 Alignment Health Plan